 Ethics in counselling is paramount so if you are a counsellor that wants to use twitter for business, you will need to think about how to use twitter both ethically and professionally.
-Following on from my ethical guide to using social media, I have devised these twitter guidelines to assist you tweet in an ethical and professional manner.
+Following on from my ethical guide to using social media, I have devised a twitter guide for counsellor’s to assist you tweet in an ethical and professional way.

 You need to decide who you are targeting on twitter.
 Is it to expand your business or to network with other counsellors/health professionals/therapists etc.?
 If you are using it to expand your business or to promote mental health then you need to think carefully about who you are going to attract and how you will use it.
 Remember it is a public profile.
 Anyone can see it.
 Do you want your clients to follow you?
 If the answer is yes, then you need to think about what you tweet.
 If you are using it as an opportunity to network with other counsellors then should you keep self-promoting yourself?